A Modal Decomposition Approach to Topological Wave Propagation: Proportionally Damped Lattice

 \subsection{Edge-to-bulk transitions}

 The effect of various damping levels on topological wave propagation may now be studied from the perspective of modal reconstruction.
 At the beginning of the topological wave propagation, the total energy of the lattice system is primarily trapped in a finite subset of closely spaced interface modes assuming that the topological band is excited (cf.~section~\ref{Subsec: Modal Decomp}).
 However, as time progresses, the instantaneous energy distribution changes throughout the modal spectrum.
 While it is impossible for linear systems with proportional damping to exchange energy between eigenmodes, the rate at which energy dissipates in each mode differs based on the modal damping $\zeta_i$ and natural frequency $\omega_i$.

-For mechanical systems, higher modes typically dissipate energy much quicker than lower modes.
+For mechanical systems, mass and stiffness proportional damping is generally an accurate assumption, and therefore higher modes typically dissipate energy much quicker than lower modes.
 Hence, the relative energy captured by the lower modes is expected to dominate the dynamics for topological systems with sufficient size and damping.